keshavramji/mellea/README.md

 Mellea supports validation of generation results through a **instruct-validate-repair** pattern.
 Below, the request for *"Write an email.."* is constrained by the requirements of *"be formal"* and *"Use 'Dear interns' as greeting."*.
-Using a simple rejection sampling strategy, the request is send up to three (loop_budget) times to the model and the output is checked against the constraints using (in this case) LLM-as-a-judge.
+Using a simple rejection sampling strategy, the request is sent up to three (loop_budget) times to the model and the output is checked against the constraints using (in this case) LLM-as-a-judge.